Jack-Lukomski/jackLib/README.md

 # jackLib

 This is a libary of c functions that are commnly used.

-- main.c is used as a tester
+Main is ment to be a tester.